 - Having a clear brand identity for our parks

 - Helping the wider council to understand the value of parks

 Planned Activity for March and April 2020

-The FPA team will develop more detailed proposals for each of the four pilot themes:
+The FPA team has developed proposals for each of the four pilot themes: